davideferigato/BitView/README.md

 ## 🔢 Hexadecimal Extension

+The folder **`hexadecimal_circuit`** (inside `legacy_attempts`) contains a complete theoretical design for a hexadecimal encoder (0‑9, A‑F).
+It includes truth tables, Karnaugh maps, minimized expressions, and circuit schematics.
+The design is fully worked out but was **not built in Minecraft** due to the excessive wiring complexity in 3D.

+---

 ## 🚀 Why This Project Matters for a Master’s Portfolio

 This project goes beyond a typical Minecraft redstone build.
 It demonstrates: